awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 Specify the headers that you want CloudFront to consider when caching your objects\.
 Select headers from the list of available headers and choose **Add**\.
 To forward a custom header, enter the name of the header in the field, and choose **Add Custom**\.

-For the current maximum number of headers that you can whitelist for each cache behavior, or to request a higher quota \(formerly known as limit\), see [Quotas on Custom Headers \(Web Distributions Only\)](cloudfront-limits.md#limits-custom-headers)\.
+For the current maximum number of headers that you can whitelist for each cache behavior, or to request a higher quota \(formerly known as limit\), see [Quotas on Custom Headers](cloudfront-limits.md#limits-custom-headers)\.

 ### Object Caching<a name="DownloadDistValuesObjectCaching"></a>